10 Airbnb Alternatives for Every Kind of Vacation Home Seeker

 Courtesy of Welcome Beyond

-You will be hard-pressed to find more visually stunning homes than Welcome Beyond’s collection of 272 design-centric and unique residences (listings also include boutique hotels, yurts, tree houses, lodges, and private islands) located in 44 countries.
-The majority of the homes are in Europe (such as the Portugal property above), but there are also a handful in the United States (most on the East Coast), and others scattered throughout South America, Africa, Asia, Australia, and New Zealand.
+You will be hard-pressed to find more visually stunning homes than Welcome Beyond’s collection of more than 400 design-centric and unique residences (listings also include boutique hotels, yurts, tree houses, lodges, and private islands) located in nearly 50 countries.
+The majority of the homes are in Europe (such as the Portugal property above), but there are also a handful in the United States, and others scattered throughout South America, Africa, Asia, Australia, and New Zealand.

 While they are all extremely easy on the eyes, the pricing and services cater to a wide range of tastes and budgets.
-Rentals are listed for as little $80/night and can go up to $6,000/night.
 Some of the properties have the option to include a private chef, butler, personal mixologist, or concierge who can arrange private boat trips, restaurant reservations, and other activities—helping to elevate the bookings from a vacation home to a truly memorable getaway.

 Courtesy of Cuvée

-Cuvée is a collection of 75 luxury homes and villas (including a private island in the Bahamas), in destinations such as Aspen, Vail, Beaver Creek, Hawaii, Los Cabos, St. Bart’s, Turks and Caicos, and Tuscany.
+Cuvée is a collection of luxury homes and villas (including a private island in the Bahamas), in destinations such as Aspen, the Hamptons, Los Cabos, Lake Como, Tuscany, St. Bart’s, and even Rwanda and Tanzania.
 In addition to having all the bells and whistles you would expect from expansive mansions (think extras like cinema rooms, arcade games, wine cellars, professional chef kitchens, infinity pools, and more), most are ideally situated oceanfront or with epic mountain and landscape views.

-The latest addition to the collection is The Mother Lode (pictured above), a unique four-level private residence in downtown Aspen, Colorado, complete with multiple living spaces, six bedrooms, an expansive rooftop with hot tub, a home theatre, full bar, arcade games, pool table, fitness equipment, and priceless views of Aspen Mountain Ski Resort.
+Among the standout properties is the Mother Lode (pictured above), a unique four-level private residence in downtown Aspen, Colorado, complete with multiple living spaces, six bedrooms, an expansive rooftop with hot tub, a home theater, full bar, arcade games, pool table, fitness equipment, and priceless views of Aspen Mountain Ski Resort.

-The homes range from $1,900/night up to $20,000/night and include a concierge who can assist guests with arranging a private chef, spa services, and booking activities; daily housekeeping (upon request); welcome cocktails and hors d’oeuvres; a fully stocked bar; and refreshments and snacks stocked in the pantry and fridge.
+The homes include a concierge who can assist guests with arranging a private chef, spa services, and booking activities; daily housekeeping (upon request); welcome cocktails and hors d’oeuvres; a fully stocked bar; and refreshments and snacks stocked in the pantry and fridge.

 Vacasa lists perfectly polished homes such as this three-bedroom modern cabin in Idyllwild, California.